didungar/NBTEdit/README.md

 Useful links for this plugin!

-You can find all the releases for this plugin [Here](https://github.com/Retrixa/NBTEdit/releases)
+You can find all the releases for this plugin [Here](https://github.com/TaylorBrennan/NBTEdit/releases)

-If you find this plugin a useful addition to your server, consider [buying a coffee](https://www.buymeacoffee.com/retrixa) for the developers!

-You can find support for this plugin at our Official Discord [Here](https://discord.com/invite/KNFD3KdfEA)

 Thank you!